embedinn/iotSDR/iotSDR_GS.md

     Connect directly to a computer (Static IP):

-            Assign your computer a static IP address Connect the board to your computer’s Ethernet port Browse to http://192.168.2.99
+            Assign your computer a static IP address from the pool of 192.168.2.xx Connect the board to your computer’s Ethernet port Browse to http://192.168.2.99

-    If you connect to a router, or a network with a DHCP server, your board will automatically get an IP address.
-You must make sure you have permission to connect a device to your network, otherwise the board may not connect properly.
+        The board currently have a fixed IP address mode.
+If you want to connect the board to a router, or a network with a DHCP server, you may follow

-    Connect to a Router/Network (DHCP):

-            Connect the Ethernet port on your board to a router/switch Connect your computer to Ethernet or WiFi on the router/switch Browse to http://<board IP address>
-            Optional: Change the Hostname
-            Optional: Configure Proxy Settings